Higüey: History

 Then in 1801, a decade after the Haitian Revolution began, and after Napoleon deposed the Spanish king, Toussaint Louverture briefly captured the Spanish portion of Hispaniola.
 Spain had ceded Hispaniola to France under the Treaty of Basel in 1795, and did not regain control until 1809.
 During this and French rule, Higüey was a district of the Ozama department.
 After Spanish forces regained control in the España Boba period, Higüey again became part of the El Seibo región.
-In 1821, during the brief Spanish Republic of Haiti, the area tried to protect itself from its much larger neighbors by allying with Gran Colombia.
+In 1821, during the brief Republic of Spanish Haiti, the area tried to protect itself from its much larger neighbors by allying with Gran Colombia.
 However, wars both with Haiti and for independence continued.
-In 1822, Haitian forces under the command of Jean-Pierre Boyer recaptured Higüey in the Haitian occupation of Santo Domingo.
-The local economy sputtered under military rule and land expropriations, although slavery did end under both Haitian control and British naval enforcement throughout the Caribbean of antislavery policies advocated by William Wilberforce.
+In 1822, Haitian forces under the command of Jean-Pierre Boyer captured Higüey as part of the Haitian occupation of Santo Domingo.
+The local economy sputtered under military rule and land expropriations.

 When the Dominican Republic was proclaimed in 1844 through the efforts of La Trinitaria, the new Governmental Central Meeting placed Higüey under administration of the Province of El Seibo.
 Pedro Santana, although President sporadically during the next decades, actually acted as the country's first dictator.
 While he ranched near the Haitian border, this eastern province was one of his strongholds.
 Santana sought to return to Spanish rule, and he got his wish for the four years before his death (although Spanish rule did little to develop the province).
 After the War of Restoration, the second Republic, either because of or in spite of the Monroe Doctrine lasted until 1916, although the countryside remained extremely poor and actually governed by various aristocratic cliques.
 Guerillas from El Seibo province fought the United States occupation of Santo Domingo from 1916 to 1924.
 The area experienced a few years of relative prosperity before agricultural prices again crashed and further de facto dictatorships began under Rafael Leónidas Trujillo Molina.
 The United States again occupied Santo Domingo from 1965 to 1966.